 Skip to main content

-Create a cloud server, a Managed Kubernetes cluster and a cloud database cluster in a private subnetwork
+Create a cloud server, Managed Kubernetes cluster, and Managed Database cluster in a private subnet using Terraform

 Last update:

-This is an example of building an infrastructure that consists of:
+This is an example of creating infrastructure that consists of:

-• a cloud server of arbitrary configuration with a bootable network disk and an additional network disk;
+• a cloud server of custom configuration with a bootable network volume and an additional network volume;

-• fault-tolerant Managed Kubernetes cluster with nodes of arbitrary configuration;
+• a fault-tolerant Managed Kubernetes cluster with nodes of custom configuration;

 1. Optional: configure the providers.